Kigali Beyond the Gorillas: Coffee, Community, and Rwanda's Most Underrated Capital

 Every last Saturday of the month, from 8AM to 11AM, the entire country stops for community service.
 Roads close.
 Businesses shut.
 Everyone — from the president down — participates in cleaning streets, clearing drains, building communal structures, planting trees.

-As a tourist, it means you can't move around during those hours.
-But if you join in — and foreigners are welcome — it's one of the most unique cultural experiences in Africa.
-Your hotel can arrange participation.
-You show up, you get a broom or a shovel, you work alongside Rwandans.
+For tourists, it means no moving around during those hours.
+But joining in — and foreigners are welcome — offers one of the most unique cultural experiences in Africa.
+Hotels can arrange participation.
+Show up, get a broom or a shovel, work alongside Rwandans.
 Nobody cares where you're from.
 The tea and conversation afterward is the best part.

 What about the art scene?